Andrew of Hungary, Prince of Galicia: Prince of Galicia

 After 1222, Andrew disappears from contemporary records in Hungary.
 His subsequent role in Halych as puppet ruler of his father is narrated only by the Galician–Volhynian Chronicle.
-Therefore, some Hungarian historians questioned the narration of the Old Ruthenian work, considering the young Andrew died in 1224 at the latest and his betrothal with Mstislav's daughter never took effect.
+Therefore, some Hungarian historians questioned the narration of that Old East Slavic work, considering the young Andrew died in 1224 at the latest and his betrothal with Mstislav's daughter never took effect.
 Mór Wertner proved that a charter of Coloman implicitly suggests that Andrew was still alive around 1230 or 1231.

 First reign

 Danylo Romanovych – son-in-law of Mstislav – refused the agreement between Mstislav and the Hungarians.
 He sought assistance from the dukes of Poland to enforce his aspirations to the Galician throne.
 Following the Battle of the Kalka River (1223), Mstislav's influence and authority had declined in the southern part of Rus'.
 Pro-Hungarian boyars demanded a Hungarian military intervention against Mstislav.
 Under duress, Mstislav was forced to transfer power to prince Andrew over Przemyśl in 1224 or 1225.
 Andrew II launched a campaign against Mstislav Mstislavich in late 1226 because the latter refused to grant Halych to Andrew's youngest son despite their previous compromise.
 The Hungarians besieged and captured Przemyśl, Terebovl, and other fortresses in Halych.
 However, – after Danylo and Vasylko Romanovych decided to support Mstislav – his troops were routed at Kremenets and Zvenigorod, forcing him to withdraw.
 Despite his victories, Mstislav ceded Halych to Andrew's namesake son in early 1227, following diplomatic negotiations.
 A leading pro-Hungarian boyar Sudislav administered the province on behalf of the young Andrew.

 Both Leszek the White and Mstislav died by 1228, leaving Danylo to face the Hungarian rule in Halych alone.
-Sudislav convinced Vladimir IV Rurikovich, Grand Prince of Kiev and Mikhail Vsevolodovich, Prince of Chernigov to acknowledge Andrew's rule in Halych–Volhynia.
-His reign was supposed to prepare the incorporation of the Orthodox Church in Halych to the Hungarian ecclesiastical organization, but no steps were taken in this direction due to political instability.
-By 1230, the Romanovych brothers took control over whole Volhynia.
+Sudislav convinced Vladimir IV Rurikovich, Grand Prince of Kiev and Mikhail Vsevolodovich, Prince of Chernigov to acknowledge Andrew's rule in Galicia.
+His reign was supposed to prepare the incorporation of the Orthodox Church in Galicia to the Hungarian ecclesiastical organization, but no steps were taken in this direction due to political instability.
+By 1230, the Romanovych brothers took control over neighboring Volhynia.
 Consolidating his rule and foreign relations, Danylo launched a military campaign against Andrew's territory in 1230 (the Galician–Volhynian Chronicle incorrectly put the year of attack to 1229).
-Besieging and capturing the capital Halych, Danylo seized the province by March 1230.
+Besieging and capturing the capital Halych, Danylo seized Galicia by March 1230.
 Andrew was captured and taken prisoner, but Danylo soon released him and the young prince fled to Hungary, accompanied by Sudislav.